-The IOB defines vulnerable populations as groups that have been challenged with aspects of economic, social, and civic life, including low-income households, unemployed individuals, children, aging individuals, incarcerated individuals, veterans, Indigenous and Native American persons, and persons with disabilities.
+The IOB defines vulnerable populations as groups that have been challenged with aspects of economic, social, and civic life, including low-income households, aging individuals, incarcerated individuals, veterans, Indigenous and Native American persons, women, persons with disabilities, and persons who live in rural areas.
 This definition was adopted for the BEAD program in Idaho.